Reviewed by: Roger Wohlner, Investing Editor

 2. TD Ameritrade Solo 401k

-TD Ameritrade is another prominent discount broker offering a solo 401k with a broad universe of investment options from which to choose.
+TD Ameritrade is another prominent discount broker offering a solo 401k with a broad spectrum of investment options from which to choose.

-TD Ameritrade allows you to make loans from your Solo 401k account, and there is a Roth option.
+TD Ameritrade allows you to make loans from your Solo 401k account.
+Additionally, there is a Roth option.

-Pros: No maintenance fee, many investment options, Roth option available.
+Pros: No maintenance fees, many investment options, Roth option available.

 3. Charles Schwab Individual 401k

 Schwab is one of the oldest discount brokerages with some of the lowest costs.
-The company offers an Individual 401k for self-employed people with no maintenance fees.
-And you can trade with commissions of just $4.95.
+The company offers an individual 401k with no maintenance fees or trade commissions.

-Schwab will let you contribute up to 20% of profit sharing on top of the $19,000 salary deferral max.
-All total contributions can’t top more than $56,000, per the IRS limit.
+You can contribute up to 20% of profit sharing on top of the $19,500 salary deferral max.
+All contributions can’t exceed more than $57,000, per the IRS limit.

-You may not take loans from a Schwab Individual 401k, and Schwab does not offer a Roth 401k option.
+Taking loans from a Schwab Individual 401k is not permitted.
+Furthermore, Schwab does not offer a Roth 401k option.

 Pros: Large selection of investments, and Schwab ETFs and more than 500 others trade with no commission.
 Schwab also offers one-on-one investment help at no charge.